Enemy of Entropy

 Two of her three academic classes are advanced, and the third would be but was already overcrowded when we registered her for classes.
 So much for having trouble getting into high school as a homeschooler.

 The schedule isn’t easy on her body or the family, but again, she’s dealing.
-She does have increased fibromyalgia symptoms as a result, and has had to add a daily nap to her schedule after school.
+She does have increased fibromyalgia symptoms as a result and has had to add a daily nap to her schedule after school.

 One of the most difficult issues is having certain lines of discussion “off limits.”
 That’s just too weird, after years of being encouraged to follow her interests and inquiries wherever they lead.
-While she’s attending a relatively liberal school, the fact that it is a school means that there are constraints on subject matter.
+While she’s attending a relatively liberal school, the fact that it is a school means that there are constraints on subject matters.

 Her literature teacher referred to chastity belts as a medieval urban legend earlier in the year, and when she started explaining just how very wrong he was, he slammed the discussion to a close.
 If the man is going to be so sloppy with his facts, he shouldn’t be surprised when he encounters disagreement!